statphysandml/MCMCSimulationLib/README.md

 };
 ```

 The entire examples can be found in examples/ising_model.hpp.
+A thorough evaluation of the numerical results is implemented here: